A Comprehensive Guide to Distributed Energy Resources

 Smarter Energy Management

-DERs continue to reshape the energy industry, with advancements in microgrids, energy storage, and digital grid management driving increased adoption.
+DERs continue to reshape the energy industry, with advancements in microgrid systems, energy storage, and digital grid management driving increased adoption.
 Emerging technologies, such as artificial intelligence (AI) and real-time energy monitoring, will further optimize DER performance, enabling more efficient energy use and grid stability.

 As businesses and utilities continue investing in decentralized energy solutions, DERs play a role in achieving energy independence and ensuring a resilient power supply.